 Don't accept any withholding or estimated tax payments from your employees in addition to withholding based on their Form W-4.
-If an employee wants additional withholding, he or she should submit a new Form W-4 and, if necessary, pay estimated tax by filing Form

-1040-ES or by using EFTPS to make estimated tax payments.
+If an employee wants additional withholding, they should submit a new Form W-4 and, if necessary, pay estimated tax by filing Form 1040-ES or by using EFTPS to make estimated tax payments.